-Zina Saro-Wiwa is a video artist.
-She lives in Brooklyn, New York but also works in Niger Delta in Nigeria where she where she founded the contemporary art gallery Boys’ Quarters Project Space in the city of Port Harcourt.
-Alongside her multi-channel videos, Saro-Wiwa makes photographs, documentaries and short films.
-She also creates food-related projects and curates exhibitions regularly.
+Zina Saro-Wiwa is an artist working primarily with video but also photography, sculpture, sound and food.
+She lives and works in Brooklyn, New York as well as running a practise in the Niger Delta region of Nigeria where she founded the contemporary art gallery Boys’ Quarters Project Space for which she regularly curates.
 Saro-Wiwa is one of Foreign Policy Magazine’s Global Thinkers of 2016 recognized for her work in the Niger Delta.
 She was Artist-in-Residence at Pratt Institute, Brooklyn 2016-2017 and in April 2017 was awarded a Guggenheim Fellowship for Fine Arts.

 Saro-Wiwa’s interest lies in mapping emotional landscapes.
 She often explores highly personal experiences, carefully recording their choreography, making tangible the space between internal experience and outward performance as well as bringing cross-cultural and environmental/geographic considerations to bear on these articulations.
 The slippery dynamics between “truth”, “reality” and “performance” lie at the heart of her video performance work.
-The very idea of landscape and environment is constantly being interrogated both in her work and in the exhibitions she puts on at Boys’ Quarters in Nigeria as well as in her work with food.
+The very idea of landscape and environment is constantly being interrogated in her video work, in the exhibitions she curates at Boys’ Quarters in Nigeria as well as in her work with food.

 Since her New York debut she has been commissioned by the Menil Collection and Seattle Art Museum, has had work shown at the Pulitzer Foundation, Moderna Museet in Stockholm, Stevenson Gallery, Goodman Gallery, Nikolaj Kunsthal, Tate Britain, Fowler Museum in LA, the Brooklyn Museum and many other institutions.

-Saro-Wiwa’s work can be found in museums and private collections around the world including Krannert Museum and The Walther Collection.
+Saro-Wiwa’s work can be found in museums and private collections around the world.